 CJ 105 Introduction to Corrections (3)

 This course is an introductory study of the entire field of corrections, beginning with conviction.
 The course will cover the sentencing grid from the state of Kansas, including mitigating and aggravating factors, post-conviction remedies, and appeal processes.
-Students will explore alternatives to confinement as well as probation and parole practices.
-There will be an emphasis on current trends in incarceration.
+The course also examines alternatives to confinement, probation and parole practices and current trends in incarceration.

 CJ 110 Fundamentals of Investigation (3)

 This course covers the fundamentals of criminal investigative techniques and examines how some techniques remain relatively static while many others are evolving due to technology, national databases, and applicability of basic medical practices.
 The course focuses specifically on major felony investigations with an emphasis on adherence to rigid crime scene protocols.

 CJ 111 Forensic Investigation (2)

 This introductory course focuses on forensic science laboratory investigations relevant to criminal justice procedures.
 Course topics may include detection of blood stains, blood typing and testing, hair analysis, drug detection, gunshot residue analysis, fingerprint analysis, narcotics lab, and urine analysis.
 The course will also cover document analysis, viruses spread within a population, and DNA analysis.
 Concurrent enrollment in or prior completion of CJ 100 or CJ 110 is recommended.

 This course provides a contemporary approach to understanding the nature of juvenile delinquency.
 The course will cover the evolution of juvenile rights in America, juvenile court processes, risk factors for delinquency, and prevention methods.